India, Pakistan and the Kashmir attack: What we know

 Rebels in the Indian-run area have waged an insurgency since 1989, seeking independence or a merger with Pakistan.

-Islamabad denies such charges, saying it only backs Kashmir's struggle for self-determination.
+India accuses Pakistan of funding the rebels and aiding their training.
+Islamabad denies the allegation, saying it only supports Kashmir's struggle for self-determination.

-New Delhi issued fresh claims after this attack, saying Islamabad supported "cross-border terrorism."

 How has India responded?